 Curious what a bona fide badass looks like?
-Just check out a photo of Ruth Bader Ginsburg.
-The Supreme Court Justice—and two-time cancer survivor—is the eldest on the bench (at 84-years-young), and she’s not slowing down…in the courtroom or in the gym.
+Just check out a photo of Ruth Bader Ginsburg—like this one filmmaker Julie Cohen posted recently of her planking.
+The Supreme Court Justice—scrunchie enthusiast and two-time cancer survivor—is the eldest on the bench (at 84-years-young), and she’s not slowing down…in the courtroom or in the gym.

-Ginsburg’s personal trainer of nearly 20 years, Bryant Johnson, just released a book detailing her workout, The RBG Workout: How She Stays Strong…and You Can Too!
+Ginsburg’s personal trainer of nearly 20 years Bryant Johnson even released a book detailing her workout, The RBG Workout: How She Stays Strong…and You Can Too!
 Not shockingly, the routine is just as tough as she is.

 According to the New York Post, the dynamic duo has met twice a week—and every week!—in a gym specifically for justices where Ginsburg is typically found in sweatpants, a T-shirt, and her “Super Diva!” sweatshirt.
 In fact, aside from that cheeky top, she’s so serious about her training sessions that Johnson revealed RBG once even left dinner with President Obama early just so she could get in her sweat sesh.
 Yeah—that’s dedication, the kind the former POTUS and Michelle share.